Anthony Reid: Le Mans

-In the 1990 24 Hours of Le Mans, Anthony competed for Porsche, driving the Alpha Racing 962C in Group C1.
+In the 1990 24 Hours of Le Mans, Reid competed for Porsche, driving the Alpha Racing 962C in Group C1.
 He came third overall and won in the nonworks car.
-Again in 1991 he drove the 962C but with Konrad motorsport.
+Again in 1991, he drove the 962C but with Konrad motorsport.

-Later in his career, he drove the Lister Storm at the 1996 24 Hours of Le Mans (he also drove for the team at the 1997 Daytona 24 Hours and the Spa round of the 1998 British GT Championship).
+Later in his career, Reid drove the Lister Storm at the 1996 24 Hours of Le Mans (he also drove for the team at the 1997 Daytona 24 Hours and the Spa round of the 1998 British GT Championship).
 Racing in the MG Lola in 2001 and 2002, the team achieved pole position in their class however the car was retired due to gearbox problems.
 In 2005, Reid drove the Scuderia Ecosse Ferrari.
-In Qualifying, Anthony completed three laps with a best time of 4:13.237 which became the team's best time.
-The car eventually retired at the hands of Anthony's team mate due to a delaminated tyre, leaving the car stranded on the circuit.
+In qualifying, he completed three laps with a best time of 4:13.237 which became the team's best time.
+The car eventually retired at the hands of Reid's team mate due to a delaminated tyre, leaving the car stranded on the circuit.